Encantadia Chronicles: Sang'gre

-Encantadia Chronicles: Sang'gre is a 2025 Philippine television drama fantasy series broadcast by GMA Network.
+Encantadia Chronicles: Sang'gre is a Philippine television drama fantasy series broadcast by GMA Network.
 The series serves as a spin-off to the Philippine television drama series Encantadia (2016).
 Directed by Rico Gutierrez and Enzo Williams, it stars Bianca Umali in the title role.
 It premiered on June 16, 2025, on the network's Prime line up.
+The series concluded on May 8, 2026, with a total of 233 episodes.

 The series is streaming online on YouTube.

 Premise

 A young girl grows up in the world of the mortals, unknowingly she is the lost offspring of Sang'gre Danaya – the queen of Encantadia.